Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 Angel investing platforms split into two regulatory categories, and the split decides almost everything else.
-Reg CF platforms (WeFunder, Republic, StartEngine) are open to any investor, accredited or not, with minimums as low as $100 and raises capped at $5M per company per year.
+Reg CF platforms (WeFunder, Republic, StartEngine) are open to any angel, accredited or not, with minimums as low as $100 and raises capped at $5M per company per year.
 Reg D platforms (AngelList, OurCrowd, Play Money) are accredited-only, with no raise cap and higher per-deal minimums.
 Pick the wrong category and the platform comparison never matters.
 Pick the right one and the real questions come into focus: deal quality, minimum check size, fee structure, and how much curation you want.
-This guide compares six platforms on each of those, with verified data and an honest read on where every one of them, including Play Money, is the wrong choice.
+This guide compares seven platforms on each of those, with verified data and an honest read on where every one of them, including Play Money, is the wrong choice.

 The SEC runs two separate exemptions for selling private startup equity, and platforms are built around one or the other.
-Regulation Crowdfunding, enacted in May 2016, lets any investor put money into private companies through a registered funding portal.
+Regulation Crowdfunding, enacted in May 2016, lets any angel put money into private companies through a registered funding portal.
 The raise is capped at $5 million per company in any 12-month period, and non-accredited investors face annual limits tied to income and net worth.

 Source: SEC.gov, Regulation Crowdfunding.